Areas of Interest: Shakespeare, Drama, the Bible as Literature, and Jewish American Literature

 Biography

 Michele Osherow is an Associate Professor of English and affiliate faculty member/former director of UMBC’s Judaic Studies Program.
-Her areas of specialization include Shakespeare and Renaissance Literature, Biblical Literature, Jewish American Literature, Dramatic Literature, and Performance Studies.
+Her areas of specialization include Shakespeare and Renaissance Literature, the Bible as literature, early modern women’s writing, Jewish American Literature, Dramatic Literature, and Performance Studies.

-Dr. Osherow has extensive experience in professional theatre and serves as the Resident Dramaturg for the award-winning Folger Theatre in Washington D.C. where she has contributed to over 40 productions.
+Dr. Osherow has extensive experience in professional theatre and served for seventeen years as the Resident Dramaturg for the award-winning Folger Theatre in Washington D.C. where she contributed to nearly 50 productions, and where she continues to consult.
 She received a best actress nomination from D.C.
-Theatre Scene for her work in Brian Friel’s Afterplay (Quotidian Theatre) and has been seen onstage at the Folger, Theatre J and other area theatres.
-With Manil Suri she co-authored the play The Mathematics of Being Human, performed at the National Museum of Mathematics (NYC) and elsewhere in the U.S. and India.
+Theatre Scene for her work in Brian Friel’s Afterplay (Quotidian Theatre) and has been seen onstage at the Folger Theatre, The Kennedy Center, Theatre J and other professional area theatres.
+With mathematician Manil Suri, she co-authored the play The Mathematics of Being Human which has been performed at the National Museum of Mathematics in New York City and elsewhere in the U.S. and abroad.

 At UMBC Dr. Osherow has enjoyed collaborating with faculty in the departments of Theatre, Mathematics, Visual Arts, Gender and Women’s Studies, and the Imaging Research Center.
-Her research has been supported by an Alice B. Geyer Fellowship, the Alex E. Brown Center for Entrepreneurship, a UMBC Summer Faculty Fellowship, a Dresher Center Summer Faculty Fellowship, and a research fellowship from CAHSS.
-She has been invited to speak in the U.S. and abroad on Shakespeare and performance, women’s texts and textiles, and the early modern Bible and its readers.
-In addition, she has served several times as Interim Executive Director of the Shakespeare Association of America.
+Her research has been supported by an Alice B. Geyer Fellowship, the Alex E. Brown Center for Entrepreneurship, UMBC Summer Faculty Fellowships, a Dresher Center Summer Faculty Fellowship, and a research fellowship from CAHSS.
+She has been invited to speak in the U.S. and abroad on Shakespeare performance and adaptation, women’s texts and textiles, and the early modern Bible and its readers.
+In addition, she has served several times as Interim Executive Director of the Shakespeare Association of America, the world’s largest organization of Shakespeare scholars.

 Books